rybak/VanillaWithFlake/README.md

 ### Mechanics

-- Remove Mending, and remove the repair penalty/anvil use count for Repairing items
+- Remove Mending, and remove the repair penalty/anvil use count for Repairing items (so lategame diamonds have meaning again, instead of using an XP farm to fix items)

 ### Mobs

-- Zombies attack Horses and turn them into Zombie Horses (same as villagers)
+- Zombies attack Horses and turn them into Zombie Horses (same as villagers) *(and/or)*
 - Horses stuck by lightning turn into Zombie Horses

 - Mobs (Villagers?, Humanoids?) can ride Horses as a passenger, like boats